dstroud/dreamsequence/README.md

   For the sake of simplicity, these examples have one chord repeated 3 times.
 In practice, chord changes will also be influencing the sequence notes, which can produce mesmerizing results.
 Also, remember that it's possible to use events to switch between the above settings and/or directly trigger starts and resets, allowing for significantly more complex sequences than are shown here.

-- Octave: Shifts output from -2 to +4 octaves.
+- Octave: Shifts output from -4 to +4 octaves.

 - Step length: The length of each step/row in the Seq pattern, relative to 1 measure.
 Values ending in T are tuplets.

-- Duration (_Engine, Crow, MIDI, Disting_): Seq note duration relative to 1 measure.
+- Duration: Note duration relative to 1 measure.
 Values ending in T are tuplets.

-- Amp: (_Engine, Just Friends_): Either Norns sound engine amplitude in percent or Just Friends amplitude in volts (0-5v).

-- Cutoff (_Engine_): Norns sound engine filter frequency offset.

-- Fltr tracking (_Engine_): Amount of "Keyboard tracking" applied to the Norns sound engine filter.
-Higher values will result in a higher filter cutoff for higher pitched notes.
-Final filter frequency = note frequency * filter tracking + cutoff. (y = mx + b slope-intercept).

-- Gain (_Engine_): Norns sound engine gain setting.

-- Pulse width (_Engine_): Norns sound engine square-wave based pulse width.

-- Port (_MIDI_): Port for MIDI output.

-- Channel (_MIDI_): Channel for MIDI output.

-- Velocity (_MIDI, Disting_): Note velocity.

-- Mod wheel: (_MIDI_): Send MIDI control change 1 value out to the configured MIDI port and channel.

-- Output (_Crow_): Select between trigger or Attack Decay (AD) envelope to be sent from Crow out 2.

-- AD env. skew: Amount the AD envelope will be skewed, where 0 = Decay only, 50 = triangle, and 100 = Attack only.
+The first option, "Step" will always adjust note length to match step length.

+- Swing: Amount of swing applied.
+50% is 0 swing and 99% is the maximum swing.

+- Accent: Bipolar modulation of note dynamics on upbeats.

+- Dynamics: Volume or amplitude of voice.

 #### MIDI HARMONIZER menu

-- Output: Where the output of the harmonizer is sent for playback.
-Some menu items are output-specific.
+- Voice: Where the output of the harmonizer is sent for playback.
+Default options include Crow and MIDI ports, but additional synths and devices are supported by installing [NB voice mods](https://llllllll.co/t/n-b-et-al-v0-1/60374).
-  - Mute: No sound is output.
-  - Engine: Norns PolyPerc engine.
-  - MIDI: Output on the selected MIDI port.
-  - Crow: Outputs a monophonic sequence via Crow for Eurorack and other CV-capable gear.
-See [Crow Patching](https://github.com/dstroud/dreamsequence/blob/main/README.md#crow-patching).
-  - ii-JF: Just Friends Eurorack module requires Crow connected via i2c.
-  - Disting: Disting EX Eurorack module requires Crow connected via i2c.

 - Notes: Four ways of mapping incoming MIDI notes to output notes are available.
 This works just like the Seq but instead of choosing a column on Grid, we use the incoming note value starting from C1.
     - Triad: notes C1-D1 map to notes 1-3 from the active chord interpreted as a triad.
 Notes D#1-F1 play the same notes one octave up, etc..